olivierpierre/comp26020-problems/week4-compilation/02-macro-conditional/README.md

-The program [macro-conditional.c](macro-conditional.c) is a variant of the program presented in the [previous exercize](../macro), where many debug messages are printed on the standard output:
+The program [macro-conditional.c](./comp26020-problems/week4-compilation/02-macro-conditional/macro-conditional.c) is a variant of the program presented in the previous exercise, where many debug messages are printed on the standard output:

 ```shell
 ./macro-conditional